mnapo/lunatic/README.md

 * **Communicator:** it offers the API to receive external communication.

 ## Installation
-By know you can require "lunatic/main".
+By now you can require "lunatic/main".
 See "Directory Structure" to check importing specifications.

 ## Acknowledgments